jipolanco/Circulation.jl/README.md

 julia --project=scripts scripts/synthetic.jl
 ```

-This will in particular generate binary files `VI{x,y,z}_d.000.dat` on the root directory, containing the three components of the synthetic velocity field.
+This will in particular generate binary files `VI{x,y,z}_d.000.dat` on the root directory, containing the three components of the synthetic velocity field on 64³ grid points.
 Also note that the field can be visualised by opening the generated `synthetic.vti` file in [ParaView](https://www.paraview.org/).
 To analyse the fields, first move them to `sample_data/NS/`: